Imagen única de: Espada Sutton Hoo, Siglo Vii Categoría-B

 - Center of gravity: approx. 17 cm in front of the guard

-- Includes wooden case with genuine leather sheath, wooden carrying strap and antique finished brass hardware.
+- Includes wooden case with genuine leather sheath, wooden carrying strap, and antique brass hardware.

 - Weight without cover: approx. 1.2kg